 Mize grew up in the racist Jim Crow South.
 But unlike his cousin, the famously intolerant Ty Cobb, he played in the off-season with and against some of the greatest Black athletes and Negro Leaguers of the day.
 He took the field alongside Ted Williams and Joe DiMaggio, but when asked to name the greatest player he ever saw, Mize named the Cuban-born Martín Dihigo who he played with in the early 1930s.

-We meet Greg White of Decatur, a former recreation center director, who helped Red Moore, from the little community of Bush Mountain in West Atlanta, achieve his dream of being an ambassador for Negro League baseball before he died in 2016 at the age of 99.
+Greg White, a former recreation center director in Decatur, Ga., helped Moore achieve his dream of being an ambassador for Negro League baseball before he died in 2016 at the age of 99.

 We think there might be lessons to be learned from Mize and Moore, Grillo and White.